IBM PowerPC Laptops

 The competition to PowerPC ThinkPads for mobile Unix computing were other RISC Laptops of the 1990s: RDI PowerLite (SPARC) and others.

-IBM Power Series and ThinkPad 800s were IBM/Motorola PReP (PowerPC Reference Platform) computers, built by IBM into ThinkPad laptops.
-They were technically similar to desktop Power Series Unix computers.
-Chipset and devices used were:
+IBM Power Series and ThinkPad 800s are IBM/Motorola PReP (PowerPC Reference Platform) computers, built by IBM into ThinkPad laptops.
+They are technically similar to desktop Power Series Unix computers.
+Chipset and devices used are:

 Chipset IBM PowerPC Reference Platform